TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-09-15-4-simple-checkers-for-coding-standard-haters-but-clean-code-lovers.md

 I use a set of 4 checkers to **check open-source packages to help them keeping their code clean**.

-In Sylius it [removed 500 lines of unused code](https://github.com/Sylius/Sylius/pull/8557) just few days ago.
+In Sylius they [removed 500 lines of unused code](https://github.com/Sylius/Sylius/pull/8557) just few days ago.

 Among others it **removed dead constructor dependencies**.